-Students are urged to open laptops at the beginning of class because a large percentage of class readings, peer review, and homework are posted in Blackboard.
+Students are urged to bring laptops.
 Let me know if there are special circumstances that force you to use your phone to follow along in class so that I don' tell you to put your phone away.
 Listening to music is not allowed during lectures or paired work.
 You may, however, listen during individual writing time in class.